Fratton Park: 'The Boilermakers Hump' (or 'Milton Corner')

-'The Boilermakers Hump' was the twentieth century nickname given to the north-east corner terrace of Fratton Park, located between the North Terrace and Milton End.
+'The Boilermakers Hump' was one of the nicknames given to the north-east corner terrace of Fratton Park, located between the North Terrace and Milton End.
 It is likely that the corner terrace was built as part of upgrades to Fratton Park in 1905, which joined the North Terrace to the newly built Milton End terrace.
 The corner was also known as the 'Milton Corner'.

 The 'Boilermakers Hump' name originates from men who worked in Portsmouth dockyard who specialised in building and maintaining the steam boilers for the Royal Navy fleet.
 The Boilermakers met at the north-east corner of Fratton Park on match days, the corner became nicknamed 'The Boilermakers Hump', because the tall curved corner terrace was taller than the Milton End and North Terrace stands and had a hump-like appearance.

 The Boilermakers had a rowdy reputation.
 They worked hard and played hard.
 In an era before floodlit evening matches, the Boilermakers would often sneak out of work early for midweek afternoon matches, leaving work unwashed, dirty and drunk.
 Because of this reputation, people would steer clear of them, allowing the Boilermakers to claim their own area in Fratton Park for themselves - on the Hump.

 The 'Hump' lost its distinctive height difference when the Milton End was reprofiled up to the same height as The Hump in 1949.

 In 1962, floodlight pylon towers were constructed in the four corners of Fratton Park, replacing the original roof-top sets installed in 1956.
 The north-east tower was built in the north-east corner of Fratton Park at top of the Boilermakers Hump.

 Following the 11 May 1985 Bradford City stadium fire, a stadium control room box was built onto the Boilermakers Hump terrace immediately in front of the north-east floodlight pylon tower during the summer break of 1985.
 Other such safety upgrades to Fratton Park included adding additional fire escape staircases to the opposite ends of the mostly wooden South Stand and enclosing its distinctive Archibald Leitch "X" trusses as it contained wooden planks behind the metal framing.